hksung/TAALES-doc-test/docs/5_contextual distinctiveness/README.md

 ## Contextual distinctiveness

 ### Definition
 Contextual distinctiveness refers to how many different psychological, lexical, or semantic contexts a word typically appears in.
 Words that are more contextually distinct—appearing in fewer, more specific contexts—are often considered more difficult or advanced.
-Research has found that more proficient language learners tend to use words with higher contextual distinctiveness (Berger et al., 2017).

 ### Methodology
 Several approaches are used to capture contextual distinctiveness: